coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

   run the :code:`flash` task

-  This will show a drop down menu with the available serial ports in the system, select the appropriate one.
+  This will show a 'pickstring' drop down menu with the available serial ports in the system, select the appropriate one.

   (This is usually :code:`/dev/ttyACM0`)

-- :code:`debug-load-fpga (JLink)` : this is a special task required only while debugging the code with JLink.
+- :code:`load-fpga-debug (JLink)` : This is a special task required only while debugging the code with JLink.

   Refer to the Debug sections for details.

+- :code:`x-get-ports` : this is an **internal** task, which is used by the :code:`flash` task to obtain a list of available serial ports on the system to use for flashing.
+This list is displayed to the user as a 'pickstring' dropdown menu, as described in the :code:`flash` task above.

 Debug